How To Overcome Trauma

 16:27 A Safe Adult

-22:23 You Reactions Are Autonomic
+22:23 Your Reactions Are Autonomic

 27:00 Do Many Traumas Compound?

-33:45 How Mind fullness Can Help
+33:45 How Mind Fullness Can Help

 39:46 How Movement Can Help.